babylonlabs-io/wallet-connector/README.md

 ## Overview

-The Babylon Wallet Connector provides a unified interface for integrating both Bitcoin (BTC) and Babylon (BBN) wallets into Babylon dApp.
+The Babylon Wallet Connector provides a unified interface for integrating both Bitcoin and Babylon wallets into Babylon dApp.
 It supports both native wallet extensions and injectable mobile wallets.

 The main architectural difference is that native wallets are built into the library, while injectable wallets can be dynamically added by injecting their